lwj1426282929/vue-press-blog/docs/guide/Vue/encoding-specification.md

 ### Prop names casing

-Prop names should always use <code>camelCase</code> during declaration, but <code>kebab-case</code> in templates and JSX.
+Prop names should always use <code>camelCase</code> during declaration, but <code>kebab-case</code> in templates and [JSX](https://vuejs.org/v2/guide/render-function.html#JSX).

 ### Prop define

-The Prop definition should be as detailed as possible.
+The [Prop definition](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) should be as detailed as possible.
 At least you need to specify its type.

-A detailed prop definition has two benefits:
+A detailed [Prop definition](https://vuejs.org/v2/guide/components-props.html#Prop-Validation) has two benefits:
 - They specify the API of the component, so it's easy to understand the usage of the component;
 - In a development environment, if you provide a malformed prop to a component, Vue will alert you to capture the source of the potential error.